6. How should I tell people what I found? - Me pēhea te whakamohio atu i ngā hua?

 4. Animated Presentation

 Telling your audience about your research findings can also be done through animation.
 Animation is increasingly used to communicate science to a public audience, describing research in short clips that use everyday language to explain concepts.
-An example of this is a short video animation below from the Guardian newspaper (12 Jan-15) that explains Stephen Hawking's big ideas, made simple.
+An example of this is a short video animation below our Māori and Pacific Education Initiative 10-year longitudinal evaluation.

 5. DVD - Video - Digital story